viboes/std-make/doc/proposal/any_optional/fundamental_ts_improvements.md

 # Motivation and Scope

+Both `optional` and `any` are classes that can store possibly some underlying type.
+In the case of optional the underlying type is know at compile time, for `any` the underlying type is any and know at run-time.

 The following incoherencies have been identified:
 * `optional` provides in place construction while `any` requires a specific instance.